yannickl/QRCodeReader.swift/README.md

 // Good practice: create the reader lazily to avoid cpu overload during the
 // initialization and each time we need to scan a QRCode lazy var readerVC = QRCodeReaderViewController(builder: QRCodeReaderViewControllerBuilder {
-  $0.reader = QRCodeReader(startingCaptureDevicePosition: .back, metadataObjectTypes: [AVMetadataObjectTypeQRCode])
+  $0.reader = QRCodeReader(metadataObjectTypes: [AVMetadataObjectTypeQRCode], captureDevicePosition: .back)
 })

 @IBAction func scanAction(_ sender: AnyObject) {